Fried Green Tomatoes: Release

 Fried Green Tomatoes was given a limited release in the United States on December 27, 1991, opening in five theaters.
 It went into wide release four weeks later, on January 24, 1992, in 673 theaters.
 It ran for 19 weeks in total, with its widest release having been 1,331 theaters.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 21 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Critics enjoyed the narrative, but found it conventional and predictable.
-The adaptation of the separate narrative of book to the screen was criticized by Time Out as "clumsy", Roger Ebert praised the performances, Janet Maslin praised the costume and production design, and Emanuel Levy praised the cinematography and score.
+The adaptation of the separate narrative of book to the screen was criticized by Time Out as "clumsy", though Roger Ebert praised the performances, Janet Maslin praised the costume and production design, and Emanuel Levy praised the cinematography and score.
 The cast drew praise for their performances, particularly Masterson and Tandy.

 In 2005, Fried Green Tomatoes was nominated by the American Film Institute for its "AFI's 100 Years...100 Cheers" list of most inspiring movies.